vs-ude/fyr/README.md

 To ensure consistent indentation and encoding, we use the editorconfig framework.
 It's settings are stored in the `.editorconfig` file.
 Many applications support it natively.
 Please refer to the [documentation](https://editorconfig.org/#download) on how to enable or install it.

+## API Documentation

+The internal compiler API documentation is built using [TypeDoc](https://typedoc.org/).
+To build it, run `npm run build:doc` in a terminal.